 To officially withdraw from the university, a student must give written notice to the Office of the Registrar.
-Distance education students should also send written notification to the Division of Continuing Studies.
+Distance education students should also send electronic notification to DEDrops@ecu.edu.

 Any refunds that a student is entitled to shall first be applied to outstanding financial obligations owed the university.